Skip to content

 Putiki Manawatu-Whanganui — Property Data and Demographics

 Putiki is a small community in Manawatu-Whanganui with a population of 741 and a median age of 50.
 Median personal income is $42K per year.
 The main ethnic groups are European, Māori, Asian.
-Manawatu-Whanganui population estimates moved +1.4% in the year ended June 2024, after averaging +1.0% a year from 2018 to 2023, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
+Manawatu-Whanganui population estimates moved +0.2% in the year ended June 2025, after moving +0.9% in 2024, which should be read as a broader regional movement backdrop rather than suburb-level migration precision.
 The resident employment base moved from 354 in 2018 to 387 in 2023 (+9.3%), which should be read as a census-to-census employment backdrop rather than a live jobs series.
 Te Waihanga's December 2025 Pipeline snapshot tracked over 12,000 NZ infrastructure initiatives, with more than 2,700 under construction and transport taking 52% of projected 2026 pipeline spend, which should be read as a broader national delivery backdrop rather than a suburb-specific project list.

 Median weekly rent in Putiki is $200 (200 houses, 0 units).
 This represents approximately 25% of median weekly personal income.

-Livability indicators for Putiki: NZDep decile 5 (moderate deprivation); 1 school with avg EQI 507.
+Livability indicators for Putiki: NZDep decile 5 (moderate deprivation); 1 school with avg EQI 507; 2 transport stops (2 bus).

 In 2026, Putiki recorded 2 building approvals (2 houses, 0 units), up 0% year-on-year.